 Consider this example: Let's say that your father passed away, and about six months after closing the initial probate process, you found a bank account that you did not know existed.
 The account balance is around $8,000, and he never listed a beneficiary.
 Here's how you could reopen probate in the North Carolina courts with the help of your probate lawyer, using our example:

-2. Once the court reviews your Petition form, they will issue an order that may have additional paperwork to be filed by you (e.g., an oath form or new application).
+- Once the court reviews your Petition form, they will issue an order that may require additional paperwork to be filed by you (e.g., an oath form or new application).

 Finding A North Carolina Probate And Estate Attorney Near Me